brighton404/Reactlunafrica/README.md

 ## About

-The LUNA is an african company providing teleservices for african women that are safe and trusted by the community.
+[LUNA] is an african company providing teleservices for african women that are safe and trusted by the community.

 ## Features